visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/Tessellate_operator.rst

 Changing the tessellation accuracy
 """"""""""""""""""""""""""""""""""

-The tessalation accuracy is controlled by the **Chord error**.
-It is the ratio of a chord to the distance from the curve and is independent of the scale of the object.
+The tessalation accuracy is controlled by the **Chord error** and **Field criterion**.
+The **Chord error** is with respect to the curvature of the element and is ratio of a chord to the distance from the curve and is independent of the scale of the object.
 The default **Chord error** is 0.035, which will typically do a good job.
+The **Field criterion** is with respect to the error in the field within the element.
+The default **Field criterion** is also 0.035, which will also typically do a good job.
-Reducing the **Chord error** will improve the discretization.
-The **Chord error** should only be decreased if necessary since reducing it will increase the number of elements a single high order element is tessellated into.
+Reducing the **Chord error** and **Field criterion** will both improve the discretization.
+They should only be decreased if necessary, since reducing them will increase the number of elements a single high order element is tessellated into.
 This in turn increases the memory usage and the time to perform operations.
 The number of elements a single high order element gets tessellated into may easily get into the hundreds.

 .. _tessellatewindow: